Latency-aware End-to-end Multi-path Data Transmission for URLLC Services: Conclusion

 \section{Conclusion}

-In this paper, we have proposed an E2E multi-path solution that minimizes the single UE’s uplink (UL) latency of multiple traffic types through the joint optimization of the traffic ratio of each traffic type on each path and the associated transmit power.
-We have also compared the performance of the E2E multi-path solution with that of some baselines in terms of the instant latency in each time interval and the average latency.
-Particularly, given the described simulation setup, our key observations are \begin{itemize} \item Pathloss has large impact on the latency performance comparison between multi-path solution and single path solution. \item Multi-path solution performs the best in the situation which UE is constantly moving between two BSs such that the pathloss effects of two paths are approximate. \item Single path solution usually performs the best in the situation which UE is constantly moving around one BS such that the pathloss of the closer BS is much lower than that of the other. \item Increasing the bandwidth makes multi-path solution get higher gain than single path solution in the situation which UE is constantly moving around one BS. \end{itemize}
+In this paper, we proposed an E2E multi-path solution that minimizes the UE’s UL latency of multiple traffic types through the joint optimization of the traffic ratio of each traffic type on each path and the associated transmit power.
+We also compared the performance of the proposed E2E multi-path solution with that of the proposed baselines in terms of the instant latency in each time interval and the average latency.
+Particularly, given the described simulation setup, our key observations are \begin{itemize} \item Multi-path solution performs the best in the situation in which UE is constantly moving between two BSs such that the pathloss effects of two paths are approximate. \item Single-path solution usually performs the best in the situation in which UE is constantly moving around one BS such that the pathloss of the closer BS is much lower than that of the other. \item Increasing the bandwidth makes the multi-path solution get higher gain than the single-path solution in the situation in which UE is constantly moving around one BS. \end{itemize}

 In our future work, we will take into consideration of similar optimization for downlink (DL) latency.
 In such a case, the queuing delay cannot be negligible.